|Research: ||Information theory, coding theory & related fields|

 |Phone: ||(617) 324-0047|

 My current research interests spin around finding exact and approximate answers to non-asymptotic questions in communication theory.
-This novel direction in information theory has been largely initiated in my thesis.
+This direction has been explored in my thesis from an information-theoretic (fundamental limits) angle.
 For example, the capacity of an additive white Gaussian noise (AWGN) channel with SNR=0 dB is given by Shannon's formula

 This classical result means that one can communicate at rates arbitrarily close to 0.5 bits per channel use with an arbitrary small probability of error ε in the limit of infinite number of channel uses (and no such communication is possible for any higher rate).
 This fundamental observation, however, means little for the practical engineer who is always limited by delay requirements.
 In such circumstances he would rather ask the question: